fransie/binary-msan/README.md

    ```
 4. Add an environment variable with the path to the binmsan folder to your shell, e.g. with bash: Add
    ``export BINMSAN_HOME=/your/path/to/binmsan`` to your ```~/.bashrc``` file.

+### Shared MSan library

+Binary-msan needs shared libraries of the LVVM Memory Sanitizer, which are not available in the regular build of LLVM.
+Therefore, the folder `llvm_shared_msan_lib` contains the two needed libraries for x86-64.
+In case you need the libraries
+for other architectures or they do not work on your machine, you can rebuild them yourself.
+You can find detailed
+descriptions of how to build the libraries in the folder `llvm_shared_msan_lib`.

 ## Usage
 Use binary-msan as follows: ```./run.sh <options> <input-file> <output-file>```, for example ```./run.sh /bin/ls ls-instrumented```.